 This comes in handy if you can’t vouch for the linked content 100%, like in the case of blog comments or author signatures on guest posts.

-The best way to avoid backlink-related penalties is by creating a natural backlink profile.
+The best way to avoid pillow link-related penalties is by creating a natural backlink profile.
 Too many links from the same source or using the same anchor text can raise a lot of red flags.
 It’s pretty important to have many different kinds of links on different domains – this is called link diversity.

 Link Building Tactics And Tips To Get Links